Conditional Access: Require MFA for all users

 - More information can be found in the article, Manage emergency access accounts in Azure AD.

 - Service accounts and service principals, such as the Azure AD Connect Sync Account.
-Service accounts are non-interactive accounts that are not tied to any particular user.
-They are normally used by back-end services allowing programmatic access to applications, but are also used to sign in to systems for administrative purposes.
+Service accounts are non-interactive accounts that aren't tied to any particular user.
+They're normally used by back-end services allowing programmatic access to applications, but are also used to sign in to systems for administrative purposes.
 Service accounts like these should be excluded since MFA can't be completed programmatically.
 Calls made by service principals are not blocked by Conditional Access.

 - If your organization has these accounts in use in scripts or code, consider replacing them with managed identities.
 As a temporary workaround, you can exclude these specific accounts from the baseline policy.